petermanmj/le-kitchen/README.md

 * Remove existing countertops + cabinets Fixtures
 * Remove drywall to expose work area for electrical and plumbing needs
 * Remove finished floor (vinyl + parquet wood) to subfloor in defined area
-  - this is up for negotiation but I expect the main floor and entry flooring to be replaced
 * Remove drywall + panelling on shared kitchen / dining wall
 * Remove drywall between kitchen and living room wall